qiboteam/qibosoq/doc/source/getting-started/usage.rst

 .. code-block:: bash

-    nohup sudo -E python -m qibosoq &
+    nohup sudo -E python -m qibosoq & sudo -E python -m qibosoq  # or with on-screen output

 To close the server you will need to find the PID of the process (present in the second line of the log file) and: